Comparison

 - Witch — has one healing potion and one killing potion, each usable once

-- Hunter — kills another player when eliminated
+- Hunter — takes another player down when eliminated

-- Cupid — links two players as lovers; if one dies, the other dies
+- Cupid — links two players as lovers; if one goes down, the other does too

-- Little Girl — can peek during the werewolf phase but dies if caught
+- Little Girl — can peek during the werewolf phase but is taken out if caught

-- Village Idiot — survives being lynched but loses voting rights
+- Village Idiot — survives being voted out but loses voting rights

 Roles unique to Mafia tradition